Michael P. Ross

-Michael P. Ross is an American lawyer and former politician from Boston, Massachusetts, who represented District 8 (which includes Beacon Hill, Back Bay, and the Fenway) on the Boston City Council from 2000 through 2013.
+Michael P. Ross (born 1972) is an American lawyer and former politician from Boston, Massachusetts, who represented District 8 (which includes Beacon Hill, Back Bay, and the Fenway) on the Boston City Council from 2000 through 2013.
 He was an unsuccessful candidate for mayor of Boston in 2013.
 Ross is now a real estate lawyer at Prince Lobel Tye LLP, and is a regular contributor to The Boston Globe.

 Family

 Ross is a first-generation American.
 He was born in 1972 to Stephan Ross, a survivor of The Holocaust, and the founder of the New England Holocaust Memorial.
 Stephan Ross survived ten concentration camps during The Holocaust, and was rescued by American soldiers at Dachau.
 Ross's mother is openly gay.
 Ross's sister Julie works as a corporate attorney in Boston.

-Career
+City Council

 Ross was first elected to the Boston City Council in November 1999, then re-elected to six two-year terms, serving a total of 14 years (2000–2013).
-He was president of the council for two one-year terms, 2009 and 2010.
+He represented District 8, which included Beacon Hill, Back Bay, and the Fenway.
+He was additionally president of the council for two one-year terms, in 2009 and 2010.

+Ross was an unsuccessful candidate for mayor of Boston in 2013.